1. Purpose of policy

 For example, we may disclose your personal information to external national or overseas facilities in the course of conducting information and data processing, back up and scanning or for the purposes of obtaining other services from third parties.

 The countries in which these third parties are located will depend on the circumstances.
-However, in the course of our ordinary business operations we commonly disclose personal information to third parties located in the following countries:
+Some or all of the countries we share information with may not be on the European Commission’s list of adequate data protection.
+In the course of our ordinary business operations we commonly disclose personal information to third parties located in the following countries:

 - the United States of America; and